shortcut/shortcut-authentication-ios/README.md

 # ShortcutAuthentication

 A description of this package.
+WIP.